-Content Marketing Institute and Marketing Profs conducted a 2014 survey of B2B marketers.
-Of the successful marketers, 66% have a document content strategy.
-Of the unsuccessful marketers, only 11% have a documented content strategy.
+Content Marketing Institute and Marketing Profs conducted a 2018 survey of B2B marketers.
+Of the successful marketers, 62% have a documented content strategy.
+Of the unsuccessful marketers, only 16% have a documented content strategy.

 If there is a strategy, is it being implemented?
 According to the survey, not really.

 There is a reason why I put this point first on my list.
 In order to be successful at content marketing, you need a strategy.